tach80/PS-scripting/README.md

 I'm not a developer, just an IT support looking for faster deployment techniques and automating tasks outside a domain network.

-This code is not intended for direct deployment (each machine si different), so read it first and make a couple tries before deployment.
+This code is not intended for direct deployment (each machine and OS si different), so read it first and make a couple tries before deployment.
 Some of them could be rather destroying if used incorrectly (the kind of destruction crackers love).

 So, let's make this clear: